derjayjay/betcoin/README.md

   - React with TypeScript
   - Vite toolkit as dev environment
   - SWR for data fetching
-  - Tailwind CSS for styling and Headless UI for some UI components
+  - Tailwind CSS for styling with Headless UI for some UI components
   - hosted on AWS S3 and distributed with CloudFront
 - Betcoin API, the backend
   - Express.js server app with TypeScript